-Timber look aluminium provides architects and designers with the option to give a real timber aesthetic to a project where it would usually be impossible.
+Our Wood Finish aluminium provides the timber look that architects and designers crave where it would usually be impossible.

 By utilising a lightweight, non-combustible material such as aluminium, designers can avoid issues such as weight restrictions and fire compliance which can force the sacrifice of the overall design intent.

 Below we show you the advantages of aluminium when used as a timber substitute, along with the various options we provide for feature walls, ceilings and facades.